ZBemo/pirate_sim/planning/camera.md

 This may require a mutex.

-On each render tick, we would lock renderables, iterate through nad render them if theyre "on screen".
+On each render tick, we would lock renderables, iterate through nad render them if theyre "on screen"